 In addition to this, you won’t have to pay road tax for any brand-new models priced up to £40,000.
-The UK Government has recently cut the electric car grant; however, you can still get £1,500 for a new EV priced up to £32,000.

 The only downside to EVs are the upfront costs associated with buying one.
 A quick search on the EV Database site will show you that the average price of most new EV models.
 They are significantly higher than what you might pay for an approved-used or nearly new EV.